dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 [!code-csharp[](./filters/sample/src/FiltersSample/Filters/SampleActionFilter.cs?name=snippet_ActionFilter)]

-The [ActionExecutingContext](/dotnet/api/microsoft.aspnetcore.mvc.filters.actionexecutingcontext) provides the following properties:
+The <xref:Microsoft.AspNetCore.Mvc.Filters.ActionExecutingContext> provides the following properties:

 * `ActionArguments` - lets you manipulate the inputs to the action.
 * `Controller` - lets you manipulate the controller instance.
 * `Result` - setting this short-circuits execution of the action method and subsequent action filters.
 Throwing an exception also prevents execution of the action method and subsequent filters, but is treated as a failure instead of a successful result.

-The [ActionExecutedContext](/dotnet/api/microsoft.aspnetcore.mvc.filters.actionexecutedcontext) provides `Controller` and `Result` plus the following properties:
+The <xref:Microsoft.AspNetCore.Mvc.Filters.ActionExecutedContext> provides `Controller` and `Result` plus the following properties:

 * `Canceled` - will be true if the action execution was short-circuited by another filter.
 * `Exception` - will be non-null if the action or a subsequent action filter threw an exception.
 Setting this property to null effectively 'handles' an exception, and `Result` will be executed as if it were returned from the action method normally.